GitTooth/CarService/README.md

 &emsp;Start project using Main class in by.service.project.app.Main.</br>
 &emsp;In browser: localhost:8080/CarService</br>
 </br>
-Hope I didn't forget anything:)
+Hope I didn't forget anything:)</br>
+Write, if something need to be added or edited.